GAA-UAM/scikit-fda/docs/modules/misc/score_functions.rst

 Scoring methods for regression with functional response.
 ========================================================

-The functions in this module are a generalisation for functional data of the regression metrics of the sklearn library (https://scikit-learn.org/stable/modules/model_evaluation.html#regression-metrics).
+The functions in this module are a generalization for functional data of the regression metrics of the sklearn library (https://scikit-learn.org/stable/modules/model_evaluation.html#regression-metrics).
 Only scores that support multioutput are included.